prataprc/prataprc.github.io/_posts/2018-10-24-Rust-over-c.md

 Rust uses LLVM as its backend for generating the machine code.
 And LLVM can already compile to several processor platforms and has a vibrant community.
-And when compare to `C`, Rust is far more agnostic to the processor or its target platform.
+And when compared to `C`, Rust is far more agnostic to the processor or its target platform.
 As added bonus, while Unix is the favorite OS for `C` programmers (at least historically speaking), such OS specific nuances does not stick into Rust programming.